mjrgh/PinAffinity/PinAffinity/README.txt

 CPUs #0, 1, 2, and 3, because bits 0, 1, 2, and 3 are set to '1' and
 all other bits are set to '0'.

-For example:  this sets the Normal type to use CPU #0 only:
+This defines a type called "Normal" and sets it to use CPU #0 only:

    Normal:0000000000000001

-Note that the first entry in the file is always the default for processes that don't have other settings.
-The name isn't important;
-you can call it Super Special Unique Non-Default Process Type and it'll still be the default as long as it's the first entry.
+The first entry in the file is always the default.
+The default is what's used for processes that aren't explicitly assigned other Type settings.
+The name of this first entry isn't important; all that matters is its position as the first entry.
+You can call it "Super Special Rare Unique Definitely Non-Default Process Type" and it'll still be the default as long as it's the first entry.

 After editing this file, you'll have to close and re-launch the program for the new settings to take effect.

+The factory settings are as follows:

+    Normal:FFFFFFFFFFFFFFF1
+    Pinball:000000000000000E

+That assigns cores #1, 2, and 3 to designated Pinball programs and all of the other cores to all other programs.
+These settings were chosen because they scale naturally to 2-, 4-, and 8-core systems.
+There's more on this under THEORY below.

 7. THEORY